-The bill would also revise the citation of the International Electrotechnical Commission's standard so that it is both broader (not tied to a specific paragraph) and more specific (referencing a particular edition by year).
-[Note: While this amendment appears to be largely technical, it would change a provision that is shared with the definition of low-voltage electric fence in the Skilled Trades Regulation Act and create a discrepancy between the two acts with regard to the provisions of that definition that they otherwise have in common.]
+The bill would also revise the citation of the International Electrotechnical Commission's standard.
+[Note: While this amendment appears to be largely technical, it would change a provision that is shared with the definition of low-voltage electric fence in the Skilled Trades Regulation Act and create a discrepancy between the two acts with regard to the parts of that definition they otherwise have in common.]